Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 General Tip

-The behavior of individual fish can differ from other fish of the same species.
-Some of them may hideaway as quickly as they hear any movement whereas some will be brave enough to come out and feed.
+Individual fish’s behavior can differ from that of other fish of the same species.
+Some may hide away as quickly as they hear any movement, whereas some will be brave enough to come out and feed.

-You can feed the faster fish and timid one separately.
-One on one side while the other on its opposite side.
+You can feed the faster fish and the timid one separately, one on one side and the other on the opposite.
 You can sink the food where the timid one is hiding.
-It will lessen the waste along with your time to clean the tank.
+This will lessen the waste and your time cleaning the tank.

 Celestial Pearl Danio Care